Bed rest: History

 and it was almost always prescribed to women, many of whom were suffering from depression, especially postpartum depression.
-It was not effective and caused many to go insane, suffer complications of prostration, or die.

 Before the advent of effective antihypertension medications, bed rest was a standard treatment for markedly high blood pressure.
 It is still used in cases of carditis secondary to rheumatic fever.
 Its popularity and perceived efficacy have varied greatly over the centuries.

 In 1892, feminist writer Charlotte Perkins Gilman published "The Yellow Wallpaper", a horror short-story based on her experience when placed under the rest cure by Dr. Silas W. Mitchell himself.
 She wasn't allowed to write in a journal, paint a picture, or release her imagination in any way, though she was artistically inclined.
 If she ever felt ill, she was simply told to return to bed.
 Her specific instructions from Dr. Mitchell were to "Live as domestic a life as possible.
 Have your child with you all the time...
 Lie down an hour after each meal.
 Have but two hours' intellectual life a day.
 And never touch pen, brush or pencil as long as you live."
 Gilman abided by Mitchell's instructions for several months before practically losing control of her sanity.

 Eventually, Gilman divorced her husband and pursued a life as a writer and women's rights activist.
 She later explained in her 1935 autobiography The Living of Charlotte Perkins Gilman that she could not be restrained to the domestic lifestyle without losing her sanity, and that "it was not a choice between going and staying, but between going, sane, and staying, insane."

 The narrator in "The Yellow Wallpaper" reflected her own authentic account.
 The narrator was advised by her husband to perform the rest cure and avoid creative activities while struggling with fits of depression.
 After becoming obsessed with the yellow wallpaper in her room, the narrator suffers a mental breakdown and frees a "woman behind the wall", metaphorically resembling Gilman's own mental break and release from female expectations.
 Gilman sent her short story to Dr. Mitchell, hoping that he might change his treatment of women with mental health and help save people from her own experience.
 The story became a symbol of feminism in the 1970s at the time of its rediscovery.

 The author Virginia Woolf was prescribed the rest cure, which she parodied in her novel Mrs Dalloway (1925) with the description "you invoke proportion; order rest in bed; rest in solitude; silence and rest; rest without friends, without books, without messages; six months rest; until a man who went in weighing seven stone six comes out weighing twelve".

 Some negative effects of bed rest were historically attributed to drugs taken in bed rest.